 - 3.1 The Council Strategy contributes towards the West Berkshire Vision 2036, setting out the Council's priorities for improvement.
 It contains six priorities, all of which benefit from effective public transport.
-Supporting this Strategy are the Local Transport Plan (LTP), which covers the period 2011 to 2026; and the Environment Strategy, introduced in 2020, and which runs until 2030. - 3.1.1 In 2014, a Passenger Transport Strategy was produced as part of the LTP, with three aims: - To increase the market share for public transport services by making those services a more attractive choice for existing and potential customers; - To build upon prior initiatives and tally with future development proposals, so as to better integrate the provision of passenger transport services, and; - To help achieve an accessible and safe public transport network. - 3.2 The Environment Strategy builds on the UK's 2050 net zero target for greenhouse gas emissions, and the Council's decision to declare a Climate emergency in July 2019.
+Supporting this Strategy are the Local Transport Plan (LTP), which covers the period 2011 to 2026; and the Environment Strategy, introduced in 2020, and which runs until 2030. - 3.1.1 The LTP is supported by a number of strategies, ensuring a joined up approach to sustainable transport.
+This includes the Active Travel; Smarter Choices; and Passenger Transport strategies.
+The latter was produced in 2014, with three aims: - To increase the market share for public transport services by making those services a more attractive choice for existing and potential customers; - To build upon prior initiatives and tally with future development proposals, so as to better integrate the provision of passenger transport services, and; - To help achieve an accessible and safe public transport network. - 3.1.2 The Environment Strategy builds on the UK's 2050 net zero target for greenhouse gas emissions, and the Council's decision to declare a Climate emergency in July 2019.
 It commits the Council to deliver carbon neutrality by 2030.
-It also supports the national Transport Decarbonisation plan. - 3.3 This BSIP supports all of these documents, and follows from the National Bus Strategy, which was launched in March 2021.
+It also supports the national Transport Decarbonisation plan. - 3.2 This BSIP supports all of these documents, and follows from the National Bus Strategy, which was launched in March 2021.
 It is also complementary to other Council strategies, including the Local Cycling & Walking Infrastructure Plan, the Ultra Low Emission Vehicle Strategy, and the Air Quality Management Areas (AQMAs).

-- 4. Current bus offer to passengers - 4.1 West Berkshire the area - 4.1.1 West Berkshire is very much characterised by beautiful countryside and villages, with 74% of the district falling within the North Wessex Downs Area of Outstanding natural Beauty (AONB).
+4. Current bus offer to passengers

+4.1 West Berkshire - the area

+- 4.1.1 West Berkshire is very much characterised by beautiful countryside and villages, with 74% of the district falling within the North Wessex Downs Area of Outstanding natural Beauty (AONB).
 This is reflected in the dispersed and low density population pattern in West Berkshire. - 4.1.2 The LTP defined four geographical areas in the district, each with differing characteristics, with most of the population being located within the first two: - Newbury and Thatcham - The Eastern Area (Purley on Thames, Tilehurst, Calcot and Theale) - The North Wessex Downs AONB - The East Kennet Valley (rural south-east including Burghfield and Mortimer) - 4.1.3 According to nomis, the West Berkshire population was estimated at 158,500 in 2020.
 ONS figures suggest that almost 31% of the population is over 55, including 17% at pensionable age, with this number rising.
 43% live in Newbury and Thatcham; 18% in the Eastern Area; and 7.5% in Burghfield and Mortimer.
 The population density is approximately two people per hectare.